What kind of student is a good match for NSLI-Y?

 Role of the U.S. Department of State

 NSLI-Y is a program of the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA).
-The State Department funds the program, establishes the program goals and objectives, selects the host locations and languages offered, and provides oversight of all program activities.
+The U.S. Department of State funds the program, establishes the program goals and objectives, determines the host locations and languages offered, and provides oversight of all program activities.
 ECA collaborates with American Councils for International Education and other international exchange organizations to implement NSLI-Y programs.
 Cities and regions for NSLI-Y programs are selected in cooperation with the U.S. Embassies and Consulates in the host country.
 Embassy and Consulate staff in each NSLI-Y location are invited to speak with the students about local safety and health issues as well as what it is like to work for the U.S. Government.
 The Department of State and the implementing organizations continuously monitor current events in each of the NSLI-Y locations and are in contact with U.S. Embassies abroad as participant safety and security are top priorities.
 All NSLI-Y students are registered with the Department of State’s Smart Traveler Enrollment Program (STEP), which provides relevant safety and health alerts via text messages and ensures that the Embassy can quickly contact students if needed.
 Additional resources and information are available at travel.state.gov and studyabroad.state.gov

 Preparation